 Lyon itself is a really pretty city to explore.
 The Old Town (called Vieux Lyon) is full of really cute narrow cobblestone streets and lots of bouchons.
 The Presqu’île neighbourhood of Lyon is always alive with atmosphere due to the large student population with many cafes, bars and restaurants.

-The main highlight of Lyon, which it is most famous for is the “Fête des Lumières” festival that takes places during Christmas time in December.
+The main highlight of Lyon, which it is most famous for is the “Fête des Lumières” festival that takes place during Christmas time in December.
 This is a 4-day festival, which is a celebration to the Virgin Mary who watched over the city and spared the Lyonnais from a serious plague in 1643.
-Therefore, this festival honours her and gives thanks to Marie (“Merci Marie”) for saving the city.
+Therefore, this festival honors her and gives thanks to Marie (“Merci Marie”) for saving the city.
 This was done by placing a candle outside every window – a tradition which the residents still do today, which creates quite an extraordinary and warm atmosphere across the entire city.
 The Light Festival also has really dramatic light displays each evening on the main monuments.
 This is a nod to the Lumière Brothers, who are from Lyon and are recognized as pioneers in the movie industry for creating the first motion picture.

 Suggested by Sharon, Melbourne Family

 Montreux, Switzerland is perfect for anyone wanting some Christmas spirit.
 Montreux doesn’t just have a pretty location on the banks of Lake Geneva, but also has a Christmas festival, Montreux Noel, in the month leading up to this date.